kennymkchan/funko-pop-data/README.md

 ## Last Updated

-October 26, 2020 — 1:10AM EST
+October 26, 2020 — 8:00AM EST

 ## Background

 This repo contains a database in [JSON format](https://www.json.org/json-en.html) for all the Funko Pop data.
 When working on a small project related to Funko Pops, it was noticed that there was no open-source API to obtain Funko Pop data.
 The best resource was [Pop Price Guide](https://www.poppriceguide.com/) but the data was still very inaccessible.

 Since I was not able to find a complete database of all the Funko Pops for public use, I decided to scrape various websites on the internet to obtain a complete list of Funko pops that are available.
-In this repo, you will find a JSON file that contains over 22,000 entries of Funko Pop products.
+In this repo, _you will find a JSON file that contains over 23,000 entries of Funko Pop products._

 All the data is open-source and available for any one to use and build on top of.
 I will be regularly building upon this list — likely every week.
 Please feel free to use the data to your liking.
 This project has a [MIT license](https://github.com/kennymkchan/funko-pop-data/blob/master/LICENSE).